Skip to Content

 Ammonium nitrate is an excellent nitrogen source, another commonly found ingredient in Miracle-Gro potting soils.

-Nitrogen is invaluable to plants due to its role in producing and developing vital amino acids.
+Nitrogen is invaluable to plants because it produces and develops vital amino acids.

-Nitrogen is one of the most critical nutrients for plant growth, as further expounded in my recent article on essential nutrients for plants.
+Nitrogen is one of the most critical nutrients for plant growth, as further expounded in my recent article on essential plant nutrients.

 The report covers the differing nutrients one should look into for plant growth, how to look at the nutrient ratios when buying fertilizers, and it also covers how nitrogen, in particular, can be challenging to give to plants due to how difficult it is for plants to access it naturally through nature.